Afsanasuma/Afsanasuma-Random-User-API-Performance-Test/README.md

-# Project Title: Book API Load Test Using Jmeter
+# Project Title: API Load Test Using Jmeter

 ## Project Summary:
 In this project, i have done load test for this Scenario "120000 users can give load for 12 hours".
 I found  actual TPS (Transaction Per/Second) and matched the expected TPS meet the above requirement.
 Created excel file report for TPS.